bduffany/buildbuddy-nodejs-example/README.md

 2. Push your repo to GitHub (using your account or GitHub org).

-3. Link your newly cloned repo to BuildBuddy: https://app.buildbuddy.io/workflows/

-4. Now, BuildBuddy will run all tests (`bazel test //...`) on each push or pull request commit!
+3. Set up BuildBuddy CI, so that BuildBuddy runs all tests on each push or pull request commit: https://app.buildbuddy.io/workflows/

-5. Highly recommended: set up branch protection rules to prevent code from being merged if it doesn't pass all tests.
+4. Highly recommended: set up branch protection rules to prevent code from being merged if it doesn't pass all tests.

 ## Running the server locally